 McVay and Kane (2012a) further examined the relationship between WMC and higher order cognition by having subjects report their thought content (in response to experimenter-administered probes) during reading tasks and attentional tasks.
 To index attention, McVay and Kane used a Sustained Attention to Response Task (SART; Robertson, Manly, Andrade, Baddeley, & Yiend, 1997), an antisaccade task (Hallett, 1978), and a numerical Stroop task.
 It has been previously established that WMC is related to mind wandering (e.g., thoughts unrelated to the task being performed; Kane et al., 2007; McVay & Kane, 2009; 2012b).
 If attentional control is important for the relationship between WMC and reading comprehension, reported lapses in attention while performing reading tasks should, at least partially, mediate the relation.
 Moreover, if controlled attention is responsible for the relation between WMC and reading comprehension, the variance common to measures of WMC and controlled attention should predict comprehension and reports of mind wandering should mediate this relation.
 Indeed, this is what McVay and Kane found.
 Reports of mind wandering partially mediated a relationship between measures of WMC and reading comprehension, variance common to the attentional tasks and WMC predicted reading comprehension and this relation was partially mediated by mind wandering, providing more evidence that attentional abilities are part of WMC’s predictive power.

-WMC and Attentional Tasks Individual Differences Review

-Two dichotic listening experiments are particularly illustrative of a WMC- attentional task relation.
-Conway, Cowan, and Bunting (2001) instructed subjects to verbally shadow the stimuli in one ear and to ignore stimuli in the other.
-Each subject’s name was presented once in the unattended ear.
-Sixty-five percent of low Ospan scorers heard their name while only 20% of high Ospan scorers heard theirs.
-Higher-WMC subjects were either more capable of inhibiting distracting stimuli or better at boosting the gain on the relevant stimulus (see Egner & Hirsch, 2005).
-Using the same task as Conway et al. (2001), Colflesh and Conway (2007) changed the instructions.
-Now, subjects were told to monitor both ears.
-Higher-WMC subjects (67%) were more likely to report hearing their name than lower-WMC subjects (35%).
-These two results suggest that WMC can be used to flexibly allocate attention in accord with task goals for either superior monitoring of one channel or multiple channels.

 WMC and Visual Attention Relations.